Students, faculty, and alumni at the 40th anniversary reunion of Women in Physics at Cornell .

 • Martha Stahr Carpenter

-The first woman faculty member to be hired in College of Arts and Sciences was Martha Stahr Carpenter in 1947 as a radio astronomer in the Astronomy department.
+The first woman faculty member to be hired in the College of Arts and Sciences was Martha Stahr Carpenter in 1947.
+She was a radio astronomer in the Astronomy department.
 She later shifted into a research associate position when starting her family.

 • Vera Rubin